AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Do something to move yourself toward your major goal every day. — Brian Tracy
+> Extraordinary results happen only when you give the best you have to become the best you can be at your most important work. — Gary Keller
 <!--END_SECTION:quote-->